antoniofl0res/histoplasmosis/README.md

 - `histo_seq_testing.R`: An R script for conducting sequential testing analysis related to histoplasmosis.
 - `histo_sequential_testing.html`: An HTML file to simulate sequential testing results.
-- `histo_treat_model.R`: An R script for modeling treatment strategies for histoplasmosis.
+- `histo_treat_Markov_model.R`: An R script for modeling treatment strategies for histoplasmosis using a Markov model approach.
 - `model_seq_pos_retested_binom.stan`: A Stan model file used for statistical analysis in the sequential testing framework.

 ## Prerequisites